QuentinRa/blog.quentinra.dev/it/project/agile-scrum/index.md

 A long time ago, the **V-Model** (`Cycle en V`) model <small>(an extension of the Waterfall model)</small> was the most used methodology.
 But, it **wasn't flexible**, the client often had to **wait a long time**, and the product **may not have been what he wanted**, so a lot of companies are moving to Agile methodologies.
 </div><div>

 As this is an incremental method, you will add functionalities incrementally.
-When your iteration ended, the client will check what you did, give you feedback, so that you know what to do in the next iteration.
+When your iteration ended, the client will check what you did, and give you feedback, so that you know what to do in the next iteration.

 Other Agile methodologies: XP (Extreme programming), Kanban.

-The Agile manifesto (`Manifeste Agile`), signed in 2001, is defining the guidelines for Agile project: [Agile Manifesto](https://agilemanifesto.org/)
+The Agile manifesto (`Manifeste Agile`), signed in 2001, is defining the guidelines for Agile projects: [Agile Manifesto](https://agilemanifesto.org/)
 </div></div>

 <hr class="sep-both">